-Sping, summer, and autumn are ideal times for living in a camper or RV.
+Sping, summer, and autumn are ideal times for living in a travel trailer or RV.
 With warm temperatures and the sun shining most of the time, life on the road is fine and dandy!
 But what about full-time RV living or using a camper in the winter months?
 Can you go winter camping?
 Is living in a travel trailer during winter okay when it's cold out and the risk of wind and snow increases?

 Winter RV living is not for the faint-hearted!
 But lower temperatures shouldn't keep you from enjoying your camper and views of icy lakes and snow-frosted mountains.